-Earlier this month, the WannaCry ransomware cryptoworm ravaged its way through exposed systems in over 60 countries.
+In May 2017, the WannaCry ransomware cryptoworm ravaged its way through exposed systems in over 60 countries.
 The attack started on May 12 and spread rampantly over the next four days, exploiting a vulnerability in Microsoft’s implementation of the Server Message Block (SMB) protocol.
 WannaCry sadly lived true to its name.
 Hospitals, businesses, metro stations, universities, operators, and other organizations were brought to their knees without access to their important shared documents and files.

 The situation was so critical that Microsoft released an emergency security update for some versions of Windows that no longer receive mainstream support.
 Luckily, due to the swift action of Microsoft and cybersecurity experts around the world, the spread of WannaCry trickled off by May 16.